 When using facilities, systems and equipment beyond the original intended period, the party responsible should systematically review the effects of degradation and changes that have occurred, and expected degradation and changes over extended periods.
 In order to fulfil requirements for the conditions for use for an extended period, updated knowledge, data and information should be taken into account.
 The assessments should be based on Norwegian Oil and Gas' guidelines 122.
-For structures and marine systems, the NOR-SOK N-006 standard should also be used.
-For classified facilities, DNVGL-SI-0166, Appendix A, Special Considerations for Ageing Offshore Units and DNVGL-RU-OU-0300, Chapter 2, Section 1, point 5 should be taken into account.
+For structures and marine systems, the NORSOK N-006 standard should also be used.
+For classified facilities DNVGL-RU-OU-0300, Chapter 2, Section 1, point 5 should be taken into account.